 How delinquency compares to default

-For debt that’s backed with an asset — like a mortgage or car loan — a default means a creditor might start taking steps to seize the collateral to help repay the debt.
+For secured debt that’s backed with an asset — like a mortgage or car loan — a default means a creditor might start taking steps to seize the collateral to help repay the debt.
 For unsecured debt like a credit card balance, a creditor typically passes along the debt to a debt collection agency.
 When a federal student loan defaults, the entire loan balance will be due immediately, with interest.

 If your debt defaults, expect an especially steep drop in your credit score.